Property Transfer

 Vertex Colors

-This option can be used to transfer vertex colors from the source to the target object.
-All source vertex color tags will be taken into consideration.
+This option can be used to transfer vertex colors from the Source object to the Target object.
+All Vertex Color Tags of the Source are taken into account.

 Normals

-Note that the Normal Projection Render Mode will achieve the best results here.
+Note that the Normals Projection calculation method produces the best results here.

 Vertex Maps